mobxjs/mobx-state-tree/README.md

 A _disposer_ is a function that cancels the effect it was created for.

 # Tips

+### Generate MST models from JSON

+The following service can generate MST models based on JSON: https://transform.now.sh/json-to-mobx-state-tree

 ### `optionals` and default value functions